drawwithcode/2022-group-project-group03/readme/README.md

 }
 ```
 ---
-In the setup() function we define the size of the canvas and call the background function to create the grid and drawexpressions() for the words of the various 7 sentiments.
+In the setup() function we define the size of the canvas and call the background function to create the grid and drawxEpressions() for the words of the various 7 sentiments.
 ```js
 function setup() {